jbn/my-mbp-2012/06_appendix_a.md

 > Employee XXXXXXXX

-The employee at this store was great.
+The employee at this store was great (not sarcasm).
 I came in angry.
 I told him from the get-go, "I'm angry.
 I'm not directing this at you.
 I know you have no responsibility here.
 But, this is bullshit."
 He was calm, and meticulously documented everything I was saying.
 And, by now, the screen was the least of my concerns.
 The daily onslaught of fully-halting kernel panics was more of a problem.

 A week later, behold!
 After three years, **they replaced the LG display**!
 Way to be a stand-up corporate citizen, Apple!
 As for the kernel panics, they went with the tried-and-true approach.
 They **replaced the Logic Board, again**.
 Unexpectedly, this did not fix the kernel panics.
 And, it did not fix the video distortion problem, either.